bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Consider a pizza restaurant.
 There are two types of orders that we currently have from a single customer - one is an…</em>dev.to</a><a href="https://dev.to/presto412/visualising-the-javascript-event-loop-with-a-pizza-restaurant-analogy-47a8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/lydiahallie/javascript-visualized-event-loop-3dif" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/lydiahallie/javascript-visualized-event-loop-3dif"><strong>✨♻️ JavaScript Visualized: Event Loop</strong><br />
 <em>Oh boi the event loop.
-It’s one of those things that every JavaScript developer has to deal with in one way or another…</em>dev.to</a><a href="https://dev.to/lydiahallie/javascript-visualized-event-loop-3dif" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+It's one of those things that every JavaScript developer has to deal with in one way or another…</em>dev.to</a><a href="https://dev.to/lydiahallie/javascript-visualized-event-loop-3dif" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://javascript.info/settimeout-setinterval" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://javascript.info/settimeout-setinterval"><strong>Scheduling: setTimeout and setInterval</strong><br />
 <em>Edit description</em>javascript.info</a><a href="https://javascript.info/settimeout-setinterval" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>